 The same map.
 The opposite economy.

-500 homes · 25.67 acres · downtown Kansas City. $46.36M total capitalization, $40M senior construction debt.
-43 months.
-56.0% unlevered IRR.
-25.82% blended gross margin.
+500 homes · 25.67 acres · downtown Kansas City.
+A $50M master revolving facility — all 500 homes plus a $15M land bank on one line, repaid by net sale proceeds.
+30 months.
+Net proceeds cover the peak draw 4.6x.
+375 of 500 homes price at 88–99% of area median income without subsidy.
 The first project that stacks scale + vertical material supply + coherence reset + federal-stack sophistication on a single site — and the proof point that scales into the 20-metro National Housing Crisis Task Force.

 The crisis map is the opportunity map.